 - Coach them to create new and better possibilities for their home so that the close becomes the natural byproduct of the conversation.

 One of the biggest mistakes leasing professionals make is that they immediately push the sales process forward without determining if there’s a fit worth pursuing.
 When they focus on buying versus selling, they make it about the customer and the true value the product delivers.
 It is simply focusing on the outcome and the relationship the customer wants rather than the results the leasing professional wants.
-If you haven’t read The Challenger Sale or Insight Selling, I would highly recommend either one.
+If you haven’t read The Challenger Sale or Insight Selling, I would highly recommend either one for supplemental leasing training ideas.
 In a nutshell, their approach relies on uncovering an unknown problem, delivering insight, and uniquely positioning your product as the possible solution.

 3. Engaging in Both the Selling and Buying Conversations